By now, you probably know how beneficial Google ads can be for your business. But which ones should you focus on?

 - Easy to set up

-- No extra assets needed (photos, videos, etc.)
+- No extra assets are needed (photos, videos, etc.)

 02. Google Shopping

 Google Shopping ads are the perfect way to advertise your online eCommerce offerings.
-When users search for a specific product or type of product, yours will be front and centre.
+When users search for a specific product or type, yours will be front and center.

 Note: there is a difference between Shopping and Smart Shopping ads.
-For a more in-depth breakdown of each type, make sure to check out our Google Shopping guide.
+Check out our Google Shopping guide for a more in-depth breakdown of each type.

 Why choose Google Shopping ads?